SiteOS/siteos.github.io/_posts/2017-01-23-AngularJS2-JAXRS-Example-With-JAAS-And-CORS.markdown

 }
 {% endhighlight %}

-3. If you now want to use basis authentication you have to do the following changes
+If you now want to use basis authentication you have to do the following changes

-a) Define a **Http** header with the necessary information
+Define a **Http** header with the necessary information
 {% highlight typescript %}
 @Injectable()
 export class RestConfig {